Double or Nothing (2019): Aftermath

 A week after Double or Nothing, the inaugural AEW World Championship match between Chris Jericho and Adam Page was confirmed for AEW's event, All Out, on August 31, 2019.
 At All Out, Jericho defeated Page to become the first-ever AEW World Champion.

 Following the confrontation between Jon Moxley and Kenny Omega, a match between the two was scheduled for All Out, but it was cancelled due to Moxley suffering an elbow injury.
 It was then rescheduled for Full Gear in November.
 At Full Gear, Moxley emerged victorious.

 After settling creative differences, Pac returned to AEW and replaced Jon Moxley in a match against Kenny Omega at All Out that Pac won.
 During Adam Page's post-event interview following his loss to Chris Jericho for the AEW World Championship at All Out, Pac interrupted the interview and said he returned to AEW to seek revenge against Page.
 The two were then scheduled to face each other during the debut broadcast of AEW's television show, AEW Dynamite on October 2.

-Double or Nothing has since been called AEW's marquee event, and along with their next three major PPVs, All Out, Full Gear, and Revolution, the four together are considered AEW's "Big Four" PPVs, their four biggest shows produced quarterly.
+Double or Nothing has since been called AEW's marquee domestic event, and along with their next three major PPVs, All Out, Full Gear, and Revolution, the four together are considered AEW's "Big Four" PPVs, their four biggest domestic shows produced quarterly.